AnSpake/osiris/README.md

 Benchmarking results are not out yet.
 This project uses latest master of https://github.com/axboe/liburing/commits/master as of Feb 13, 2021, commits 5671af3
+YOU NEED TO BE ON LINUX KERNEL 5.11 OR LATER.

 ## io_uring benchmarking
 This repository contains: